February 1, 2026 (5mo ago)

 | Image optimizations | 5,000/month | $5/1,000 |

-We've tracked Vercel's pricing page changes through the Wayback Machine since 2023.
-The September 2025 update was the third major restructuring in two years — each one adding new billable dimensions while adjusting base allocations.
+Vercel's pricing page has gone through three major restructurings since 2023.
+Each one added new billable dimensions while adjusting base allocations.

 A five-person team with moderate traffic pays between $100 and $505 per month on Vercel Pro.
 The range depends almost entirely on bandwidth and serverless function usage.
-Seat costs are fixed and predictable.
+Seat costs are fixed.

 Monthly cost = (team_size x $20)